isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 ## Create a PR

 When your work is ready, create a PR so the work can be reviewed, edited, scheduled (if it's for the blog) and merged.

+## Common validation errors

+We use an in-house tool to convert the docs and the blog from markdown to HTML for publication on the web.

+These are some of the common validation errors that will cause you PR to fail.
+If you see the build has failed check the following:

+### YAML front matter

+If the YAML front matter is missing entirely or in part validation will fail.

+### File or directory names are not all lowercase

+Check you have only used lowercase characters, dashes (-) and full stops (.) in your filenames.

+### Broken links

+Validation will fail if links that don't resolve are include.
+Check the links in your PR.